 - Luke, You Are My Father: He is astonished to learn his son is alive and well, having long believed him dead, which changes to sadness and weary resignation after he realises it's true.

 - Motive Decay: Originally he wanted to lead his people in a new direction.
 His current situation makes that a moot point, so all he cares about now is playing Mando wargames with people who come after his bounty.

 - No Good Deed Goes Unpunished: All he wanted was to show his people there were better ways to conduct themselves than being attack dogs and errand people for the Sith.
-For his trouble, he lost all his followers to death or exile and was left alive on a craphole planet believing his old friend planned to kill his wife and son.
+For his trouble, he lost all his followers to death or exile and was left alive on a craphole planet believing his old friend killed his wife and son.

 - That One Case: He's described as a very difficult mark who has bested everyone who tried to come for his head in the past.